 Getting payment was always the Achilles heel for ransomware creators.
 Accepting credit cards, checks, or wire transfers meant the criminal hacker needed a bank account -- not very convenient for a bad guy wanting to stay anonymous.
 And receiving payment via gift cards* was impractical for larger ransoms.
 But once Bitcoin became a thing then ransomware really took-off.
-Bitcoin was a great way to receive absolutely irreversible payment of any size that was for all practical purposes anonymous.
-Bitcoin technically isn't anonymous at all, but that's another topic.
+Bitcoin was a great way to receive (pretty much irreversible) payment of any size that was for all practical purposes anonymous.
+Bitcoin technically isn't anonymous at all, what with that public ledger called the "blockchain" and all, but that's another topic.

 * Scams involving gift cards are an entire category of its own.

-Ransomware generally gives you only a few days or a week or two to pay up.
-If the bad guys think you're a home user, they may demand a relatively affordable few hundred dollars.
-But if they believe you're a business or government user, the sky's the limit.
+Ransomware generally gives you only a few days or a week or so to pay up.
+If the bad guys are targeting home users, they may demand a relatively affordable few hundred dollars.
+But if they are targeting business or government users, the sky's the limit.
 Demands in the six-digits are not uncommon.
 These days, most ransomware gangs are after bigger bucks than what a private individual could afford.

 The ransomware encryption itself is industrial grade so trying to reverse engineer or brute-force the decryption is nearly impossible.
 Your only options are to pay up or restore your data from a good, recent backup.
 Paying is never a good idea because you're dealing with criminals (duh) and there's no guarantee your files will be decrypted if you do pay.